Diarchy: Nicaragua

-In 2025, during the presidency of Daniel Ortega, the National Assembly approved multiple amendments to the Constitution of Nicaragua that included proclaiming Ortega and his wife, Vice President Rosario Murillo, as co-presidents.
+In 2025, during the presidency of Daniel Ortega, the National Assembly approved multiple amendments to the Constitution of Nicaragua that included replacing the position of president with a diarchy led by Ortega and his wife, hitherto Vice President Rosario Murillo, as co-presidents.

 Northern Ireland

 Under the terms of the 1998 Good Friday Agreement intended to end the conflict in Northern Ireland, the First Minister and deputy First Minister serve as joint heads of the area's executive.
 Both positions exercise identical executive powers; however they are not heads of state.

 San Marino

 The captains regent (Capitani Reggenti) of San Marino are elected every six months by the Sammarinese parliament, the Grand and General Council.
 They serve as joint heads of state, and are normally chosen from opposing parties.

 Historical diarchies

 Sparta

 The office of king in ancient Sparta was divided between two kings from separate dynasties, each holding a veto over the other's actions.
 However, the Spartan kings' powers and duties consisted mainly of leading the Spartan army on campaign (during which only one king would usually lead a given force) and certain religious functions, as well as having ex-officio seats in the Gerousia (Senate).
 Actual day-to-day public administration in Sparta was managed by the ephors.